LSSTDESC/firecrown/.github/pull_request_template.md

----
-name: Pull Request
----

-# Pull Request Template

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the change(s).
+Include  which issue is fixed, if this is a bug fix.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any new dependencies that are required for this change.

 Fixes # (issue)